monkuous/xrlinux/bootloader/PROTOCOL.md

 This is to allow the kernel image to be noncontiguous in physical memory, as some machines may lack large physically contiguous areas of memory.

-These page tables only map one area of memory: the kernel image.
-Specifically, they map the virtual address range starting at `AlignDown(Header.VirtualAddr, PAGE_SIZE)` and ending at `AlignUp(Header.VirtualAddr + Header.MSize, PAGE_SIZE)` as RWX.
-The kernel image is loaded into memory such that, when the provided page tables are used, it is virtually contiguous with the header at `Header.VirtualAddr`.
-Mapped areas not covered by the on-disk kernel image are zeroed.

 The structure used by the page tables is a two-level tree, where bits 22 through 31 of the virtual address determine the index into the top-level table, and bits 12 through 21 determine the index into the bottom-level table.
 Each table is page-sized and page-aligned, with 4-byte entries.
 The entry format matches that of the CPU's TB.
 All non-valid entries